-The ASTER Surface Kinetic Temperature (AST_08) is generated using the five Thermal Infrared (TIR) bands (acquired either during the day or night time) between 8 and 12 µm spectral range.
+The Terra Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) Surface Kinetic Temperature (AST_08) is generated using the five Thermal Infrared (TIR) bands (acquired either during the day or night time) between 8 and 12 µm spectral range.
 It contains surface temperatures at 90 m spatial resolution for the land areas only.
 Surface kinetic temperature provides a vital input to studies of volcanism, thermal inertia, surface energy, and high-resolution mapping of fires.
 This product is derived using the same algorithm as the ASTER Surface Emissivity AST_05 Product.

 Surface kinetic temperature is determined by applying Planck's Law using the emissivity values from the Temperature/Emissivity Separation (TES) algorithm, which uses atmospherically corrected ASTER surface radiance (TIR) data.
 The TES algorithm first estimates emissivity in the TIR channels using the Normalized Emissivity Method (NEM).
 These estimates are used along with Kirchoff's Law to account for the land-leaving TIR radiance that is due to sky irradiance.
 That figure is subtracted from TIR radiance iteratively to estimate the emitted radiance from which temperature is calculated using the NEM module.

 The ASTER L2 Surface Kinetic Temperature data product is only available through NASA’s Earthdata Search.
 The ASTER Order Instructions provide step-by-step directions for ordering this product.